 See the scenic Baraboo Hills ablaze with fall color from your seat on this turn-of-the-century steam train.
 The seven-mile journey though rural Sauk County provides ample opportunities to spot changing leaves; ride in one of the restored passenger coaches or, for an extra-special trip, the caboose!

-Visit on select weekends this season for special fall-themed rides, including a Harvest Train (run in conjunction with Sauk County’s Fermentation Fest) and the Pumpkin Special.
+Visit on select weekends for special fall-themed rides, including a Harvest Train (running the same weekend as Sauk County’s Fermentation Fest) and the Pumpkin Special.

 Families flock to the Riverside & Great Northern Railway to hop aboard this small-sized, kid-friendly steam locomotive, the only one of its kind in the area.
 Its open-air cars wind though the woods of northern Wisconsin Dells and put you up close and personal with some seriously gorgeous scenery – expect to pass through scenic canyons and rock cuts along the Dells of the Wisconsin River, in addition to great color.

 Make a day of it and pack a picnic to enjoy outside the depot – you’ll be near enough to the tracks to watch the trains roll by!

 Take a step back in time with on ride on this historic railway, whose vintage train cars and unspoiled views harken back to life in the 1940’s.
 See the banks of the beautiful St. Croix Riverway draped in its autumn best on the Marine run (a longer ride along the bluffs, chugging over the river and into Minnesota before rounding back), the Dresser run (a shorter ride, great for families with small children) or on one of their many fall and dinner themed excursions.